 Radius, Diameter and Circumference

-The Radius is the distance from the center to the edge.
+The Radius is the distance from the center outwards.

-The Circumference is the distance around the edge of the circle.
+The Circumference is the distance once around the circle.

 And here is the really cool thing: